 Can’t live without coffee, but can’t really drink it either.

-And so, perhaps, I became one of the few people who get severe long-term benzo withdrawal symptoms.
-Now I’m a twitchy hypochondriac basket case, rationally aware that I probably don’t have any disease, but still routinely hallucinating pain and dozens of other weird and worrisome sensations.
-Everything hurts, and hurts weird, and has for a long time.
+I continued medical investigation, checking out one system after another, trying to eliminate scary causes, mostly wrapping up by early 2016.
+Unable to diagnose anything else, all that remained was the story that I was a twitchy hypochondriac basket case, rationally aware that I probably didn’t have any disease, but still routinely hallucinating pain and dozens of other weird and worrisome sensations.
+Everything hurt, and hurt weird.

 I thought it was Ativan, but a friend with expertise corrected me: “The undisputed heavyweight benzo withdrawal champ of the world is alprazolam (Xanax), with even higher potency and a shorter half life than lorazepam (Ativan).” ↩

 This is a sinister example of a cognitive distortion (confirmation bias) at work in a medical situation, with serious consequences.
 I was actually hallucinating, but instead of seeing it for what it was, my interpretation of my sensations was easily, perfectly custom-fitted to my fears. ↩

 I’m kind of spouting bullshit there.
 I looked this up after writing the last two paragraphs, and discovered that it’s actually almost impossible to tell what kind of virus is causing an upper respiratory tract infection.
 Influenza probably is worse than rhinovirus on average, but the severity of any infection is determined by many, many variables.
 Anyway, whatever type of virus was harassing me, it was damn bad. ↩